COVID-19 and the Digital Economy

 - The contribution of digital infrastructure to social and economic resilience facing the pandemic: is digital infrastructure is a key contributor to social and economic resilience, are developing economies less prepared to face the consequences of the pandemic?
 Furthermore, with high rate of digital divide in developing countries, is the obligated reliance on ICT reinforcing social exclusion and inequality?

-this year’s Economic Experts Roundtable will be a concise and actionable report
+this 2020 Economic Experts Roundtable were a concise and actionable report

 Mr. Houlin Zhao, Secretary-General, ITU